PDM4AR/exercises/docs/13-satellite_docking.md

 ![Plotting functione example](img/final_traj.png)

+## Dynamics check

+To help you validate your dynamics model, we have implemented a function that simulates the agent using your dynamics on a prerecorded set of inputs and compares the results against the ground truth.
+This verification is automatically performed in the planner’s constructor.
+We strongly recommend ensuring that your implementation passes this dynamics check before proceeding with the rest of your solution.
+Note that this function is provided solely as a debugging tool and will not be used in the final evaluation.

 ## Available Optimization Tools

 If your solution needs to solve an optimization problem, we have added powerful libraries in the container to solve optimization problems.
 For instance, `scipy.optimize`, PuLP, cvxpy and cvxopt.
-We tested cvxpy with "ECOS" and "MOSEK" as solvers for our SCvx pipeline.
+We tested cvxpy with "ECOS" and "CLARABEL" as solvers for our SCvx pipeline.
 If you want to use other optimizers, or you are not using SCvx to solve the problem, **please consider that we have not tested it**.